 - a.
-The student has been on academic probation for more than two consecutive semesters. - b.
+The student has been on academic probation for two or more consecutive semesters. - b.
 The student earns a 1.0 GPA or less in any semester.

 In matters relating to discipline, the Vice President of Academic and Student Affairs, in coordination with the Director of Student Life, will evaluate a student's academic status with the College.